shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

 ![Name clone](../../../images/learning_content/toolkit_basics_guides/installing_app/9_name_clone.png)

 Wait while Shotgun copies all of the files and folders in the configuration and creates a cache for the apps.
-Now would be an opportune time to use an app that makes you the light, fluffy, melt in your mouth croissant to go with that perfect shot of espresso.
+Now would be an opportune time to use an app that makes you a light, fluffy, melt in your mouth croissant to go with that perfect shot of espresso.

 ![Clone Complete](../../../images/learning_content/toolkit_basics_guides/installing_app/10_clone_complete.png)